Saudi Arabia looks to Britain for investment in aviation industry

 The meeting was attended by a number of government agencies, including the General Investment Authority, the Saudi Commercial Attaché in Britain, Bandar Raza and the private sector, as well as British companies who specialise in the operation and construction of airports.

-Airport development, Airside operations, Capacity, Machinery, New technologies, Passenger experience & seamless travel, Passenger volumes, Retail, Revenues, Sustainable development, Terminal operations
+Aeronautical revenue, Airport development, Airside operations, Capacity, Machinery, New technologies, Passenger experience and seamless travel, Passenger volumes, Retail, Sustainable development, Terminal operations